 One question I’ve been asking myself as I write about aging is what my goals are.
 In part, I hope that reflecting on my final years will help me to better understand my own maturing process and deepen it.
 In sharing this progression, my readers will make their own discoveries, as has been true for me whenever I’ve read about someone else’s journey.

 But I also believe that aging offers its own mysteries for us to explore, and that is part of my quest here as well.
 It can be one of our richest stages because it forces us to examine more closely what meaning life has and to seek answers.
-I take the reader behind the scenes of my late-life Jungian analysis where, during some of my weekly sessions, my nightly dreams become a focus.
+In my attempt to do that for myself, I take the reader behind the scenes of my late-life Jungian analysis where, during some of my weekly sessions, my nightly dreams become a focus.
 Dreams, like poetry and other art forms, employ a special image language that we can understand more deeply if we spend time with them.
 They also offer insights insights into ourselves and our world that otherwise wouldn’t have happened.

-Please join me on my journey when Shanti Arts publishes my hybrid memoir on September 19, 2023.
+Please join me on my journey with Shanti Arts.

 3 thoughts on “Dreaming Myself into Old Age: One Woman’s Search for Meaning”